-Some posts use footnotes, which come from the really slick Markdown on Save Improved plugin.
+Some posts use footnotes, which come from the really slick Markdown plugin that comes with the otherwise bloated [Jetpack].

 I’m sensitive about my keeping control of my information, so I collect the data from all my social networks here.

-Some posts come from Twitter, which are automatically posted by a heavily modified version of Twitter Digest I call Twitter Sucker.
+Some posts come from [Twitter], which posted via IFTTT.
 Some posts come from Tumblr and Goodreads, which are automatically posted by FeedWordPress.
 We suck up the RSS feeds and turn them into posts.
-For Tumblr, the RSS feeds leave a lot to be desired, so I point FeedWordPress at my own version of the tumblr-rss tool to clean then up.
-Google+ posts were reposted here by Google+ Crossposting, but I’ve mostly stopped using that.
+For Tumblr, the RSS feeds leave a lot to be desired, so I point FeedWordPress at my own version of the tumblr-rss tool, which provides a much cleaner feed. to clean them up.
+Google+ posts were reposted here by Google+ Crossposting, but I’ve mostly stopped using that because the posts are an ugly mess, and I can’t be bothered to use G+ anyways.

 All of these automatic feeds link to the original images by default.
 I periodically run Cache Images to automatically download those images and host them on this site instead.
 That’s good for performance, ensures I have my own copy of all the images I post, and is the neighborly thing to do, since I’m not borrowing anyone else’s bandwidth.
 I wish I could run it in a cron job.